-Is there a risk of addiction or dependency when taking probiotics?
+Is there a risk of addiction or dependency when taking live cultures?

 There is no known risk of addiction or dependency when taking probiotics.
 It is safe to take probiotics on a long-term basis without causing dependency or addiction.